Are freshmen required to live on campus?

 Meal plans come in two parts made up of meal swipes and Flex Dollars.

 Meal swipes are a set amount of meals a student can use during the week.
-At the end of the week on Saturday afternoons, the meal swipes reset for the upcoming week.
-Another option is block meals, which is an allotted amount of meals the student has per semester.
+Meal swipes reset each week on Saturday afternoons and are used at Buddies, our main cafeteria.
+Block meal plans are also an option.
+Block plans offer an allotted amount of meals per semester.
 Instead of resetting at the end of the week, this is a running tally.
 Once a student has used the designated number of meals on the plan, the plan is complete until the following semester.